bbauska/ibm-intermediate-web-dev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image397.png"
-  alt="In this module (32), you learned that browsers are equipped with a variety of web dev tools, among other." style="width:500px;"/>
+  alt="In this module (32), you learned that browsers are equipped with a variety of web dev tools, among others." style="width:500px;"/>
 </p>